Exenatide Side Effects

 For the Consumer

 Applies to exenatide: subcutaneous powder for suspension extended release, subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking exenatide:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking exenatide:Incidence not known

 - bloated or full feeling

 - darkened urine

 - itching skin

 - large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs